rust-lang/rfcs/text/0000-target-tier-policy.md

     and a tier 2 target with host tools already requires providing appropriate mechanisms that enable our infrastructure to provide such signed binaries.
-    However, this additional tier 1 requirement ensures that Rust developers can help develop and test Rust software for the target (including Rust itself), and that development or testing for the target is not limited to an exclusive group or entity.
+    However, this additional tier 1 requirement ensures that Rust developers can develop and test Rust software for the target (including Rust itself), and that development or testing for the target is not limited.
 - All requirements for tier 2 apply.

 A tier 1 target may be demoted if it no longer meets these requirements but